benlye/flash-multi/README.md

 *Windows 10 includes drivers for many common serial devices, including many FTDI adapters, so check Device Manager to see if your device is recognised.*

 # Use
-**Note for iRangeX, Banggood, and DIY modules:** The first time you flash your module you will need to connect it with an external FTDI adapter in order to flash the bootloader.
-The bootloader is required in order for the USB port work and it can only be written with an FTDI adapter.
+**Note:** The first time you flash your module you may need to connect it with an external FTDI adapter in order to flash the bootloader.
+The bootloader is required in order for the native USB port work, and it can only be written with an FTDI adapter.
+This does not apply to newer Jumper 4IN1 modules, which have an _internal_ FTDI adapter.

-**Note for external FTDI connections:** When using an external FTDI adapter the `BOOT0` pin on the board must be connected to 5V, usually by installing a jumper on the `BOOT0` header pins.
+**Note for external FTDI connections:** When using an external FTDI adapter, the `BOOT0` pin on the board must be connected to 5V, usually by installing a jumper on the `BOOT0` header pins.

-1. If the module is installed in the radio, ensure the radio is powered **off**
+1. If the module is installed in the radio and you are connecting to the module's USB port, ensure the radio is powered **off**
+1. Launch **Flash Multi**
-1. Connect your module to the computer using the USB port or via an external FTDI adapter, as appropriate.
-Note the COM port which appears when the device is connected.
+1. Connect your module to the computer using the module's USB port or via an external FTDI adapter, as appropriate
-1. Launch Flash Multi
+   > _Tip: Flash Multi will automatically select the new COM port, if it's running when the module is plugged in._
-1. Click the **Browse** button and locate a compiled firmware file
+1. Click the **Browse** button and select a compiled firmware file
-1. Select the appropriate COM port
+1. If it wasn't automatically selected, select the appropriate COM port
 1. Select whether or not to write the bootloader - see [Writing the Bootloader](#writing-the-bootloader) below
+   > _Tip: If you are flashing a file which was downloaded from the Multiprotocol firmware Releases page, the **Write Bootloader** option will be set automatically, based on the file name._
 1. Click the **Upload** button

 ## Writing the Bootloader
-When flashing via serial using either an exterral or internal FTDI adapter you must choose whether or not to write the bootloader.
+When flashing via serial using either an external or internal FTDI adapter, you must choose whether or not to write the bootloader.

 The bootloader does two things:
 1. Enables the native USB port on devices which have it